awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NET.10.md

 `DeletingTable_async` waits on the low\-level DynamoDB method `AmazonDynamoDBClient.DeleteTableAsync` to delete the table\.

 ## For More Information<a name="GettingStarted.NET.10.info"></a>
-+ To learn more about reading and writing data in DynamoDB tables, see [Working with Items in DynamoDB](WorkingWithItems.md)\.
++ To learn more about reading and writing data in DynamoDB tables, see [Working with Items and Attributes](WorkingWithItems.md)\.
 + For more information about the DynamoDB document model API, see [\.NET: Document Model](DotNetSDKMidLevel.md)\.
 + For more information about asynchronous methods, see [AWS Asynchronous APIs for \.NET](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/sdk-net-async-api.html)\.